Amybo-org/pages/content/en/docs/Equipment/Bioreactor.md

 Exciting features for Amybo (as of June 2023):

 * it appears to be more affordable than most automated bioreactors
-* it will soon be fully open source, hence we can tailor it to our needs
+* it will soon be fully open source, hence customisable
 * it is clearly under active development
 * it is available for sale with excellent lead times
 * you can add LEDs as a light source for algae

 Wish list (as of June 2023):

-1. larger vessels - so we can add probes
+1. larger vessels - so probes can be added
-1. easy-open viewport cover (it currently requires 4 screws)
+2. easy-open viewport cover (it currently requires 4 screws)
-1. 3D printer files - to minimise shipping cost & carbon, and enable community development
+3. 3D printer files - to minimise shipping cost & carbon, and enable community development
-1. ability to control temperature below ambient
+4. ability to control temperature below ambient
-1. quick release plate to aid wall-mounting for bioreactor farms & video production
+5. quick release plate to aid wall-mounting for bioreactor farms & video production
-1. Fully assembled units (including pre-configured raspberry pi's) for technophobes
+6. Fully assembled units (including pre-configured raspberry pi's) for technophobes
-1. Global stockists - to reduce shipping time, cost and carbon
+7. Global stockists - to reduce shipping time, cost and carbon
-1. A way to be certain that reactor overflow isn't going to fry your raspberry pi
+8. A way to be certain that reactor overflow isn't going to fry your raspberry pi

 ## Other Open Source Bioreactors